 Sanofi Pasteur is interested in partners who will share in the pursuit of innovation and the company’s drive for excellence while becoming a part of its market success story.
 “We welcome the opportunity to evaluate technologies related to the development and production of human vaccines, both prophylactic and therapeutic, including vaccines for chronic infectious diseases,” said Roman Chicz, global head of external research and development.

-Examples of current partnerships and technology investments include a protective mAb against respiratory syncytial virus (RSV) infection in infants; vaccine candidates against RSV, herpes simplex virus, Streptococcus pneumoniae and broadly protective influenza; pediatric combination vaccines; large-scale cell-culture-based virus production; adjuvants and immunomodulators; conjugate vaccine production; and vaccine delivery systems.
+Examples of current partnerships and technology investments include a protective monoclonal antibody against respiratory syncytial virus (RSV) infection in infants; vaccine candidates against RSV, herpes simplex virus, Streptococcus pneumoniae and broadly protective influenza; pediatric combination vaccines; largescale cellculturebased virus production; adjuvants and immunomodulators; conjugate vaccine production; and vaccine delivery systems.
+In addition, the company partnered last year with Translate Bio on their mRNA platform.

 A company that partners with Sanofi Pasteur interacts with a multidisciplinary team with years of experience in working to ensure that partnerships are executed successfully and are nurtured for the mutual benefit of all parties.

-Combined with the technical competency of the alliance, this balance provides a well-rounded environment in which novel technologies can flourish.
-Currently, 100% of our preclinical portfolio and ~65% of our clinical portfolio has a partnering component.
+Combined with the technical competency of the alliance, this balance provides a wellrounded environment in which novel technologies can flourish.
+Currently, 100% of its preclinical portfolio and ~50% of its clinical portfolio has a partnering component.

 Sanofi Pasteur welcomes information about new partnership opportunities.
 Each opportunity is carefully evaluated and reviewed by its dedicated team.